Here are the top 10 AI tools I use for SEO and writing that boost my rankings and traffic.

-For example, this article when written by myself in Google Docs has a 5% topic score.
+For example, when I wrote in Google Docs, this article had a 5% topic score.

 Some of the top pages have topic scores between 35% and 100%

-After an hour or so improving my content, the content score increased to 33%.
+After an hour or so of improving my content, the content score increased to 33%.

-So what’s the end result of AI content optimisation?
+So what’s the result of AI content optimisation?

 A better chance of ranking higher and getting organic traffic.